The History of Law

 An Overview of The History of Law

 Continuing with our educational month of reading this July, we wanted to give a brief overview of the history of law.
-Big concept, we know, but we will do our best to cover the material.
-Certainly, no replacement for a whole law school course, but for the casual reader it should be a good starting block.
+A big concept, we know, but we will do our best to cover the material.
+Certainly, no replacement for a whole law school course, but for the casual reader, it should be a good starting block.

-Ancient civilizations like Egypt had law dating back as far as 5000 years ago, in 3000 BCE.
-As mentioned earlier this month, Babylonian king Hammurabi codified the law and inscribed it to stone.
+Ancient civilizations like Egypt had laws dating back as far as 5000 years ago, in 3000 BCE.
+As mentioned earlier this month, the Babylonian king Hammurabi codified the law and inscribed it to stone.
 Meanwhile, ancient India and China have distinct law traditions, separating legal thought and practice.
-Like many systems these were all developed from religious traditions.
+Like many systems, these were all developed from religious traditions.

 Western Law, Roman Beginnings

-European law was born from the Roman Empire who, in turn, developed most of their legal structure from Greek thought.
-There was no professional legal class in Roman law, instead any lay person was chosen to arbitrate.
-There was also no focus on legal precedent, instead applying the then known laws to each case anew.
+European law was born from the Roman Empire who, in turn, developed most of its legal structure from Greek thought.
+There was no professional legal class in Roman law, instead, any law person was chosen to arbitrate.
+There was also no focus on legal precedent, instead, applying the then known laws to each case anew.